vhive-serverless/vSwarm/docs/running_benchmarks.md

 # Running Benchmarks

-All of the benchmarks in this suite can be run on a Knative cluster.
+All of the benchmarks in the vSwarm benchmarking suite can be run on a Knative cluster.
 The majority of them can also be run locally with docker-compose to test and demonstrate their functionality without serverless deployment.
 This document is concerned with running benchmarks with [vHive](https://github.com/ease-lab/vhive), for instructions on testing benchmarks locally with docker-compose see the [running locally guide](./running_locally.md).